shahanahmed86/ts-node-js/README.md

 --yes || -Y # to skip question and go with default options --force-reinstall || -F # to reinstall

-# make a docker image
+# make a docker image, you can call multiple make script like this
-make build-image
+make create-web-image create-mysql-image create-server-image

+# to rebuild the image
 make run-dev-up-rebuild

 # development mode